 labeled with the child's

 the prescription number, if any.

 the date and time the medication was

 the signature of the staff member who

 record shall be maintained on facility premises

 from 12 months from the date the

 medication was administered.

-shall return all unused medication to the parent when the medication
+Montessori shall return all unused medication to

 has expired, the medication is no longer be

 administered to the child

 or in cases where a child is

 parent is unable to be located, the medication

 will be disposed of.